Seasawher/mathlib4-help/docs/options.md

 default: `1`

 (compiler) function declarations with size `≤ small` is inlined even if there are multiple occurrences.

-## debug.bv.graphviz
-type: `Bool`

-default: `false`

-Output the AIG of bv_decide as graphviz into a file called aig.gv in the working directory of the Lean process.

 ## debug.byAsSorry
 type: `Bool`